 If you are requesting multiple tax bills, please send those requests via email.

-FIRST INSTALLMENT DUE DATE FOR PROPERTY TAXES IS WEDNESDAY, AUGUST 26, 2020.
-Payments must be postmarked on or before AUGUST 26 with a legible postmark to be considered on time.
-Payments postmarked after August 26 are considered late.
+SECOND INSTALLMENT DUE DATE FOR PROPERTY TAXES IS FRIDAY, FEBRUARY 12, 2021.
+Payments must be postmarked on or before FEBRUARY 12 with a legible postmark to be considered on time.
+Payments postmarked after February 12 are considered late.
 Tax payments can also be placed in the drop box in front of Tracy Hall.

 Position Vacant 802-649-1419, ext.
 3